U.S. Big Tech Frontend System Design in Practice: For Frontend Developers Who Don't Want to Remain Just Simple Implementers

 We train frontend system design based on complex UI problems frequently encountered in real-world services.

-In a Threads-style feed, we don't just render a list of posts; we cover infinite scroll, deduplication, optimistic reactions, stale responses, real-time updates, and preserving the scroll position.
+In a Threads-style feed, it's not just about rendering a list of posts; it covers infinite scroll, deduplication, optimistic reactions, stale responses, real-time updates, and preserving the scroll position.

 Amazon-style commerce doesn't end with just creating product lists and shopping carts.

-It covers everything from guest cart merging, price changes, and inventory validation to payment unknown states, idempotencyKey, and hydration mismatch.
+It covers everything from guest cart merging, price changes, inventory validation, payment unknown states, idempotencyKey, to hydration mismatch.

-In Netflix/YouTube-style streaming UIs, it doesn't end with just using the <video> tag.
+In Netflix/YouTube-style streaming UIs, it doesn't just end at using the <video> tag.

-It involves handling buffering, playback status, network quality, resolution switching, and disaster recovery as state models.
+It handles buffering, playback status, network quality, quality switching, and disaster recovery as state models.

-In a Google Docs-style collaborative editing UI, it is not just about creating an input field; it involves handling local editing states, server synchronization states, conflict resolution, real-time updates, and the balance between latency and consistency.
+In a Google Docs-style collaborative editing UI, it's not just about creating an input field; it's about handling the balance between local editing states and server synchronization, conflict resolution, real-time updates, latency, and consistency.

 In Micro Frontends, you don't just learn how to split an app.